Romimonde/BaSP-B2022-Etapa-1-RM/README.md

 We started the styling of the landing page using css, trying it is a pixel perfect representation.
 To approach this, we had to made some changes on the html structure.

+## Semana 4
+We made the landing page responsive, using the logic of mobile first.

 ### Author: Radium Rocket BaSP Group B